aguspesce/diabetes_predictor/README.md

 ## License

+All Python source code is available under the [BSD 3-clause license]( https://opensource.org/licenses/BSD-3-Clause).
+You are free to use and modify the code, without warranty, as long as you provide attribution to the authors.

-Unless otherwise specified, all figures and Jupyter notebooks are available under the Creative Commons Attribution 4.0 (CC-BY) license.
+Unless otherwise specified, all figures and Jupyter notebooks are available under the [Creative Commons Attribution 4.0 (CC-BY) license](https://creativecommons.org/licenses/by/4.0/).

+The full text of these licenses is provided in the [LICENSE.txt file](https://github.com/aguspesce/diabetes_predictor/blob/main/LICENSE.txt).